 - Pressure Atomization, which uses a high-pressure pump to force the material liquid out of the nozzle at a high rate, resulting in a mist;

 - Rotary Atomization, where the liquid material is introduced to the atomizer’s high-speed spinning disc (7000–28000r / min), then swiftly flung out and atomized.
-The dyestuff business prefers the third type, rotational atomization, because it has a good effect, takes little time, and has high labor productivity.
+Hence, Rotational atomization is preferred in the dyestuff business for its efficiency, speed, and high labor productivity.
 However, it necessitates a significant capital investment and substantial energy usage.

 Spray drying is an example of material drying technology that has been implemented in a systematic way.
-The moisture swiftly evaporates in contact with the heated air once the material is atomized in the drying chamber, resulting in the dried product.
-Evaporation and crushing can be avoided with this strategy.
+Once the material atomizes in the drying chamber, the heated air quickly evaporates the moisture, producing the dried product.
+Hence, evaporation and crushing can be avoided with this strategy.
 Quick heat transfer, short water evaporation, and quick drying time are all advantages of spray drying.
-It can speed up the dissolution of some formulations, making it ideal for heat-sensitive medications.
-Microcapsules can also be made by spray drying.
+While, spray drying accelerates dissolution in formulations, ideal for heat-sensitive meds; it also produces microcapsules.

 - Process of rapid drying

-- Drying materials directly into powder is possible.
+- Drying materials directly into powder are possible.